oboyone/mb_thermal_printer/README.md

 - Add python script, and image files to Raspberry Pi
 - Add python script to crontab startup so that it is automatically started when the Pi is powered on

+Description of files:
+Get_Image_URLs.py - Get URLs for the actual cards from Scryfall, uses the MTGJSON file Download_Images.py - Downloads the actual images into folders from Scryfalls database convert_images_to_monochrome.sh - Converts the JPG files into monochrome BMP files, this needs to be run on a Linux installation with imagemagick momir_basic.py - Actual python program that runs on the Pi for the printer

 I used the following hardware <br />
 3x KY-004 Push Button  <br />
 1x 3 x 0.91" OLED 128 x 32 pixels I2C Screen <br />